Dual Enrollment Assessment Tool

 The college has created structures for college faculty and department chairs overseeing instruction to form collaborative relationships with high school instructors.

-College leaders encourage and support faculty to assess their teaching practices with equity in mind, including evaluating impact on students of color.
+College leaders encourage and support faculty to assess their teaching practices.

 Domain 5